 The approximate potency (strength) of hydrocodone relative to morphine is about 2/3.
 Fentanyl, which is responsible for most opioid overdose deaths in the US, is 100 times stronger than morphine.

-Vicodin contains two ingredients, hydrocodone and acetaminophen, which have an additive effect.
+The two ingredients in Vicodin, hydrocodone and acetaminophen, have an additive effect.
 This makes Vicodin very effective in controlling moderate to severe pain.
+There are other drugs that are similar to Vicodin, including Anexsia, Co-Gesic, Lorcet, Lortab, Norco, and others.

-What’s The Typical Dosage of Vicodin?
+What’s the Typical Dosage of Vicodin?

 Vicodin tablets are available in the following strengths of hydrocodone/acetaminophen: 5 mg/325 mg, 5 mg/500 mg, 7.5 mg/325 mg, 7.5 mg/500 mg, 7.5 mg/650 mg, 7.5 mg/750 mg, 10 mg/325 mg, 10 mg/500 mg, 10 mg/650 mg, 10 mg/660 mg, 10 mg/750 mg.

-How to Properly Use Vicodin?
+How to Properly Use Vicodin

 If you are taking the oral solution of hydrocodone/acetaminophen, use a dose measuring device (syringe, dropper, or cup) to measure the exact dose.
 Do not use a regular household spoon to measure liquid medicine as this can result in incorrect dosing.

 Never share your Vicodin tablets with others.
-Vicodin contains hydrocodone which is a federally controlled substance.
+Vicodin contains hydrocodone, which is a federally controlled substance.
 It is illegal to sell or share controlled substances.

 Do not obtain Vicodin from others (friends and family members) or illegal sources (street dealers).
-Vicodin from illegal sources may be contaminated with dangerous substances like fentanyl which can result in a fatal opioid overdose.
+Vicodin from illegal sources may be contaminated with dangerous substances like fentanyl, which can result in a fatal opioid overdose.

 What Risks Are Associated with Vicodin?